bbredesen/mjson2go/README.md

 Defaults to true, so you will have to explicitly pass -fix=false to not fix (potential) source errors.

+###  `-keys`
+The generated bson.D structs will used keyed field names (`Key:` and `Value:`) in the output.
+Unkeyed struct initializers are legal syntax and (in this context & in my opinion) are easier to read, but many linters complain about it.
+Defaults to true, so you will have to explicitly pass -keys=false to generate unkeyed initializers.

+Option added in v0.3.0 and changes the default behavior of the tool.
+(Previous versions of mjson2go only generated unkeyed literals.)

 ### `-package=pkgname`
 By default, the generated code is in the main package or the value of the `$GOPACAKGE` environment variable (which is set by `go generate`).
 Setting this flag will override the default name.